tleonardi/scripts/README.md

 This script was written by Dennis Gascoigne at some point in 2010

 # lsfTophat
 This script allows to run Tophat on an LSF system with a shared filesystem.
 It runs Tophat on a node using a temporary local folder to store output.
-Upon completion, it copies the output back to a user-specified path
+Upon completion, it copies the output back to a user-specified path.

 Usage:

     usage: lsfTophat [-dnh] -p <params list> -o <out folder> -i <genome index> -f <fastq> -t <tophat binary>